HasanYahya101/Tint-Tracker-Vite/README.md

-# CalcWhiz (React + Vite)
+# Tint Tracker (React + Vite)

 ## Introduction

-This is a basic Calculator that allows for 4 basic operations (Addition, Subtraction, Multiplication and Division).
-It is made using Tailwind CSS and React.
+This is a basic Image Color Picker Web App that allows uploading of an Image and selecting RGB and HSL values from the given image.
+Moreover, it has sliders to control the HSL values and convert to RGB.

 ## UI Library